Fovvy/web-dev-fovvy/README.md

 *   **Handles responses** and relays them (or any errors) back to the frontend in JSON format.
 *   Includes basic CORS headers to allow requests from the frontend.

-**Note on SSL (for `api/index.php`):** The cURL request within the PHP script currently has `CURLOPT_SSL_VERIFYPEER` and `CURLOPT_SSL_VERIFYHOST` set to `false`.
-This is often necessary for local development environments or when the external API's SSL certificate might not be recognized by the local CA bundle.
-In a production environment, it's recommended to ensure proper SSL verification.
+**Note on SSL (for `api/index.php`):** The cURL request within the PHP script now has `CURLOPT_SSL_VERIFYPEER` set to `true` and `CURLOPT_SSL_VERIFYHOST` set to `2` by default, enabling proper SSL certificate and hostname verification.
+This is the recommended secure configuration.
+In some specific local development environments with outdated CA bundles or particular SSL issues, these might need to be temporarily adjusted for testing, but the default is now secure.

 ## Code Quality (SonarQube)